 - Connect to the NL240 in DevConfig (see Section 7, Configuring the NL240 (p.
 13)). - Click on the Wi-Fi tab. - Set Configuration to Join an Existing Network. - Press the Browse button next to the SSID field to see a list of the available networks in the area.
-Select the network you wish to connect to and click OK.
-If the SSID field is left blank, the device will attempt to join the strongest unsecured network it finds. - If this is a secured network, enter the password in the Password field. - Under Advanced, set the TX Power Level and Lower Power mode.
+Select the network you wish to connect to and click OK. - If this is a secured network, enter the password in the Password field. - Under Advanced, set the TX Power Level and Lower Power mode.
 (Note that these settings can often be left at their default values.
 See Section 6.5, Power (p.
-12).) - Click Apply to save your changes. - NOTE If for some reason the device cannot join the desired network (for example, out of range or incorrect parameters), it will go to a low-power state and periodically retry to join the network approximately once every minute.
+13).) - Click Apply to save your changes.

+NOTE If for some reason the device cannot join the desired network (for example, out of range or incorrect parameters), it will go to a low-power state and periodically retry to join the network approximately once every minute.
 If the device has successfully joined a network and then detects a loss of connectivity with the network, it will begin periodically searching for the network at approximately the one-minute interval.